-Web AppBuilder (Developer Edition) supports both Portal for ArcGIS and ArcGIS for Server with web-tier authentication, such as IWA, PKI, and LDAP.
+Web AppBuilder for ArcGIS (Developer Edition) supports ArcGIS Enterprise with web-tier authentication, such as IWA, PKI, and LDAP.

 After signing in to a portal or server with web-tier authentication, you cannot sign out by clearing cookies or closing the tab page on the browser.
 The only way to sign out is to close your browser completely.